paluh/purescript-undefined-is-not-a-problem/README.md

 Below we provide a signature using handy and simple `Coerce` "class alias".
 If we skip this step and ask the compiler for infered type we can get a bit more expanded and intimidating signature here :-P

-Thanks to `Coerce` constraint we can use `coerceVia` which accepts `Proxy` with the expected type and safely coerces given value to it.
-It it is able to fill missing fields in a record with `Opt a` if that is part of the initial type.
+Thanks to `Coerce` constraint we can use `coerce` safely.
+It is able to fill missing fields in a record with `Opt a` if that is part of the initial type.

 We have some handy operators at our disposal: